Zeyt8/CUDA-Hash-Table/README.md

 For every function I have to move the array arguments to the GPU.

+The hash I used is fnv-1a inspired by this: https://gist.github.com/hwei/1950649d523afd03285c

 ### **Insert**

 If presumably all the keys are not present in the table and after adding them the count exceeds the size of the table, I have to resize the table.